 - Do I have to earn a particular grade(s) to fulfill the writing requirement?

 Yes, you must earn a C in a Gordon Rule writing course to earn words and fulfill the writing requirement.
 In addition, effective Summer A/C 2009, UF implemented an additional grade component to Gordon Rule Writing courses.
 Students will receive a standard grade for the course, PLUS an additional grade that reflects the satisfactory or unsatisfactory completion of the writing component of the course.
 It is possible not to meet the writing requirement, but to still pass the course.
 Be sure to review your degree audit after receiving your grades to verify receipt of credit for the writing component.
-Learn more about the Writing and Math Requirement (formerly known as the Gordon Rule) on UF's website.
+Learn more about the Writing (formerly known as the Gordon Rule) and Math Requirement on UF's website.